Ecological Legacies of Pre-Columbian Settlements Evident in Palm Clusters of Neotropical Mountain Forests: Materials and Methods

-Within this region, we used high spatial resolution satellite imagery from the Pléiades Neo constellation acquired between 2022 and 2024 to annotate the locations of star-shaped palm trees.
-We utilized the panchromatic band, which offers the highest spatial resolution (30 cm), making it particularly well-suited for detecting individual palm trees.
-A total of 37 scenes covering the study area were used for analysis.
-A 69.5 km$^2$ non-contiguous subset was annotated with the locations of star-shaped palm trees and used to train and test the object detection model (Suplemmentary Material, Data S3 and S4).
-To streamline the annotation process and minimize the risk of missing any palm trees, the area was divided into 200x200 m grid.
-Human annotators systematically scanned each grid and marked individual palm trees bounding boxes.
-In total, 24,430 palm trees were annotated.
-(Figure \ref{fig:studyArea}, bottom-center).
-Since orbital optical imagery is typically acquired at nadir, detection is biased toward the canopy layer.
+Within this region, we used high spatial resolution satellite imagery from the Airbus Pléiades Neo 3/4 constellation acquired between 2022 and 2024 to annotate the locations of star-shaped palm trees.
+Specifically, we used orthorectified panchromatic (PAN\_ORT) products with radiometric processing to reflectance.
+The data comprise a single panchromatic band (450–800 nm) with a 30 cm pixel size (nominal ground sampling distance at nadir) and 12-bit radiometric depth.
+We utilized this panchromatic band because it provides the highest spatial resolution available in the dataset, making it well-suited for detecting individual palm crowns.
+A total of 47 tiles from 9 Pleiades Neo scenes covering the study area were used for analysis (Supplementary Material, Table S1).
+A 69.5 km$^2$ non-contiguous subset was annotated with the locations of star-shaped palm trees.
+To streamline the annotation process and minimize the risk of missing any palm trees, the area was divided into 200x200 m grid (Supplementary Material, Data S4).
+Human annotators visually inspected each grid and performed heads-up digitization, drawing bounding boxes around each visible palm crown.
+In total, 24{,}430 palm trees were annotated (Figure \ref{fig:studyArea}, bottom-centre).
+These annotations (Supplementary Material, Data S3) were used to train and evaluate the YOLO object-detection model, which was subsequently applied to the full imagery to map palms across the study area.
+Since orbital optical imagery captures reflected radiance from the uppermost visible surfaces (here, the panchromatic band), detections are inherently biased toward crowns exposed at/near the canopy surface; palms located in the understory or obscured by overstory vegetation are less likely to be detected.
 In the montane forest of the study area, the most likely palm detected under these conditions is \textit{Dictyocaryum} sp.
 This genus is known for its tall, solitary growth form and prominent canopy presence in Andean cloud forests \cite{Paniagua-Zambrana2020, henderson1995field}.
 This makes it more readily distinguishable than understory palms such as \textit{Bactris} sp. or lowland species such as \textit{Phytelephas} sp.